calvin-sykes/cython_parallel_sort/README.md

 ## Installing

+Requirements: numpy, OpenMP.

-To install, numpy and cython are required, in addition to a working installation of the GNU Parallel libraries and OpenMP.
+To install from source Cython is required, in addition to a working installation of the GNU Parallel libraries.
-Installation has only been tested on Linux.

-If these requirements are met, installing via `pip` should "just work":
+Installing from a wheel via `pip` should "just work":

 ````bash
 pip install parallel_sort
 ````

+Installation has only been tested on linux.